Young woman on a laptop with her credit card in hand.

 2. Your payment history, credit usage, length of credit history, the type of credit accounts you have, and how often you apply for credit all influence your FICO® Score 8.

-Your credit score is an important metric that lenders use to help determine your creditworthiness—that is, how likely you are to pay back your debt.
-But did you know that there are different scoring models available for lenders to use?
-One of the most popular scoring models used by top lenders today is the FICO® Credit Score—in fact, 90% of top lenders use FICO® Credit Scores.1
+Your credit score is an important metric that lenders use to help determine your creditworthiness—in other words, how likely you are to pay back your debt.
+But did you know that there is more than one FICO scoring model available for lenders to use?

 Did you know?